Microbial Identification Using MALDI-TOF MS (Online CE Course)

 • Cost Justification

-• Using MALDI-TOF MS identification for early diagnosis of gram-negative bacteremia, compared to phenotypic tests, increases the result turnaround time ...
+• True or False: Using MALDI-TOF MS identification for early diagnosis of gram negative bacteremia increases the result turnaround time by 48 hours when...

 • Selection of Instrument